Maldon (Vic.)

 AreaSearch analysis of residential development drivers sees Maldon recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers shows Maldon had around 4 dwelling approvals per year over the past 5 financial years, totalling approximately 24 homes.
-In FY-26 so far, 2 approvals have been recorded.
-This results in an average of about 6.8 new residents arriving annually for each dwelling constructed between FY-21 and FY-25.
+AreaSearch analysis of ABS building approval numbers shows Maldon has received around 4 dwelling approvals per year on average over the past five financial years, totalling an estimated 24 homes.
+As of FY-26, 2 approvals have been recorded.
+This averages out to approximately 6.9 new residents arriving per dwelling constructed annually between FY-21 and FY-25.

 Frequently Asked Questions - Development